-As advised under section 122 of the Police Act 1997, all organisations should have an ex-offenders policy in place to ensure that any job applicant that has a criminal history is treated fairly and without discrimination.
+As advised under section 122 of the Police Act 1997, all organisations should have an ex-offenders policy to ensure that any job applicant with a criminal history is treated fairly and without discrimination.
 The policy should also outline how a company compiles criminal record information from potential employees and how this information will be used.
 This can be given to DBS applicants at the outset of the recruitment process.

 The policy should also aim to safeguard staff, clients, service users and visitors.